marora7926/bootcamp-hub/README.md

 ## User Story

 ```
-AS A coding boot camp student
+AS A coding BOOTCAMP STUDENT
 I WANT to be able to add my own links in the useful resources
 So THAT I can easily access them when needed.